Description

 Risk and Exploitability

-Although CVSS and EPSS scores are not published, the vulnerability permits continued exploitation of a legitimate user’s token after logout, granting unauthorized access to protected API endpoints.
+The CVSS score of 6.5 indicates moderate severity, and the EPSS score of < 1% suggests a low likelihood of exploitation.
+The vulnerability permits continued exploitation of a legitimate user’s token after logout, granting unauthorized access to protected API endpoints.
 The attack requires the attacker to have a JWT that was issued before the user logged out, a condition that can occur if the token was intercepted or reused.
 In the absence of KEV designation, no known active exploits are reported, but the risk remains medium to high for environments where token theft or reuse is possible.

 Remediation